 On a MacBook with a non-removable battery:

-- Completely shut down your Mac by pressing down the power button/Touch ID button for 10 seconds.
+- Completely shut down your Mac by pressing the power button/Touch ID button for 10 seconds.

 - Charge your Mac with a healthy power adapter.

-- Press down Shift + Control + Option keys with your left hand and power button/Touch ID button with your right hand simultaneously for 10 seconds.
+- Press down the Shift + Control + Option keys with your left hand and the power button/Touch ID button with your right hand simultaneously for 10 seconds.

 - Let go of all the keys.